siddarthkrishna10/Football_Transfers/README.md

 #### Some important things to consider before going into in:
 - This is not the finalised version.
 As the weeks go by and as I learn new skills, I will keep adding to this repository.
 I will keep tweaking the code, playing with the model, adding more feature and updating this documentation as frequent as I can.
 - The dataset I'll be using here is from Kaggle.
 Click [here](https://www.kaggle.com/vardan95ghazaryan/top-250-football-transfers-from-2000-to-2018) for the Kaggle link.
 And I'd like to thank Vardan; for creating this excellent dataset.
-- I would love it if you - the reader, has any comments or suggestions about anything.
+- I would love it if you - the reader, have any comments or suggestions about anything.
 I'm a student and I intend to be one even after I graduate.
 - The code is all in Python 3.7 and I use _PyCharm Community Edition_ as my IDE.

 _Now let's dive in!_

 # Overview

 Football clubs these days are paying exorbitant prices to get their players.
 Defenders are going for €60-70 million, playmakers for €100-120 million and superstars for even more.
-Every club and fan will try and justify the amount spent on certain players and their the points they make might be valid at the end.
+Every club and fan will try and justify the amount spent on certain players and the points they make might be valid at the end.
 But all in all, paying millions in the 60s and 70s is too much and it's hurting the market in a bad way.

 Harry Maguire might be the answer to your defensive problems, but paying €93 million for a player who's shown only glimpses of skill and has been good only over two seasons is just throwing money.
-But to be fair to Harry, he needs to time to settle and United aren't in a good place right now.
-Maybe if the things turn around for them, we can see if Maguire is really worth the money.
+But to be fair to Harry, he needs time to settle and United aren't in a good place right now.
+Maybe if the things turn around for them, we can see if Maguire is worth the money.

 As the years go by, we can only expect the trend to rise - clubs will only go out of their way and we can see them paying more and more in the hopes of getting that one player who’ll take them to great heights.